nandhinikumar16/Assitive-Technology/README.md

 # Assitive-Technology
-The navigation enabled smart walking stick for visually impaired using IOT
+The navigation enabled smart walking stick for visually impaired using IOT.